open-telemetry/opentelemetry-java-instrumentation/README.md

 the [latest version](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent.jar).

-This package includes the instrumentation agent as well as instrumentations for all supported libraries and all available data exporters.
+This package includes the instrumentation agent as well as instrumentation for all supported libraries and all available data exporters.
 The package provides a completely automatic, out-of-the-box experience.

 Enable the instrumentation agent using the `-javaagent` flag to the JVM.